eSonOfAnder/ABD-Fabric/README.md

 ### Wood Types

-- Slabs and Walls
+- Slab
-    - All vanilla logs
+    - All vanilla logs (including giant nether fungi)
     - All vanilla wood blocks (bark texture on all 6 sides)
     - All stripped vanilla logs
+    - All stripped vanilla wood blocks
+- Wall
+    - All vanilla wood blocks
     - All stripped vanilla wood blocks

 ### Stone Types